Chart Color Schemes

 Cooroibah features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 85.0% of all households, including 40.5% couples with children, 34.3% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 15.0%, with lone person households at 12.4% and group households at 2.9%.
-The median household size is 2.9 people, larger than the Rest of Qld average of 2.5.
+Family households comprise 85.0% of all households, including 40.5% couples with children, 34.3% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 15.0%, consisting of 12.4% lone person households and 2.9% group households.
+The median household size is 2.9 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households